Nymmh/DeceptionHax/README.md

 # DeceptionHax

-These are just old memories, they don't work anymore
+These are just old memories, they don't work anymore.
+Was orignialy made for ArmA 2 OA